-A supervising speech-language pathologist may provide supervision, including telesupervision, to any of the following and within the scope of authority as described: In compliance with supervisory responsibilities prescribed in NRS 637B and NAC 637B to a person licensed by this Board pursuant to NRS 637B as a Speech-Language Pathology Assistant; In compliance with supervisory responsibilities prescribed in NRS 637B and NAC 637B and ASHA supervision requirements to a person licensed by this Board pursuant to NRS 637B as a provisional speech-language pathologist who is completing the clinical fellowship experience to earn the ASHA Certificate of Clinical Competence (CCC-SLP); In compliance with supervisory responsibilities prescribed in NRS 637B and NAC 637B and the guidelines established by the educational program for a student enrolled in a program accredited by the American Speech-Language-Hearing Association or its successor organization approved by the Board to obtain a bachelor's or master's degree in speech-language pathology or communication science disorders.
-FOR REVIEW NV OT NAC 640A.0143 (Assistant &amp; Provisional) NV PT NRS 640.026 (Assistant, Provisional, &amp; Students) 2.
-To be eligible to act as a supervising speech-language pathologist, a speech-language pathologist must: action: FOR REVIEW Combined with "e" from prior version.
-NV Speech Hearing NAC 637B.0396 h Have experience as a speech-language pathologist for a minimum of 2 years post-award of the CCC-SLP: March 2024 Reviewed with consensus to require 2 years.
+authority a: a.
+In comp 637B as b.
+In comp licenses experie c.
+In comp program ng speech-language pathologist may provide supervision, including telesupervision, to any of the following and within the scope of so described: oliance with supervisory responsibilities prescribed in NRS 637B and NAC 637B to a person licensed by this Board pursuant to NRS as a Speech-Language Pathology Assistant; oliance with supervisory responsibilities prescribed in NRS 637B and NAC 637B and ASHA supervision requirements to a person do by this Board pursuant to NRS 637B as a provisional speech-language pathologist who is completing the clinical fellowship note to earn the ASHA Certificate of Clinical Competence (CCC-SLP); oliance with supervisory responsibilities prescribed in NRS 637B and NAC 637B and the guidelines established by the educational meters for a student enrolled in a program accredited by the ASHA Council on Academic Accreditation or a successor organization approved by and to obtain a bachelor's or master's degree in speech-language pathology or communication science disorders.
+June 2024 Reviewed + approved.
+Changed "c" from ASHA to ASHA Council on Academic Accreditation and "its" to "a" successor organization.
+NV OT NAC 640A.0143 (Assistant &amp; Provisional) NV PT NRS 640.026 (Assistant, Provisional, &amp; Students) le to act as a supervising speech-language pathologist, a speech-language pathologist must: a.
+Hold a action; standard license issued by this Board pursuant to NRS 637B that is on active status, in good standing, and with no record of disciplinary June 2024 Reviewed + approved.
+NV Speech Hearing NAC 637B.0396 b.
+Have ex operience as a speech-language pathologist for a minimum of 2 years post-award of the CCC-SLP; March 2024 Reviewed with consensus to require 2 years.
 NV Speech Hearing NAC 637B.0396 (HAS Apprentice Sponsor = 3 years) ASHA Supervisor Qualifications (9 months + CCC-SLP; not rec'd as CCC not required for renewal) c.
-Have completed 2 hours of professional development in clinical instruction/supervision; and March 2024 ASHA Supervisor Training and Preparation Reviewed - no change.
-NV Speech Hearing NAC 637B.0396 (HAS-A) ASHA Clinical Fellow Supervision 3.
-A supervising speech-language pathologist is responsible for determining the appropriate number of supervisees they can manage within their workload while maintaining the highest level of quality services provided.
-A supervising speech-language pathologist may not supervise a combined total of no more than three persons listed below at the same time: a.
-No more than two provisional licensees at the same time. b.
-No more than two speech-language pathology assistants at the same time. c.
-No more than two students at the same time.
-FOR REVIEW ASHA Supervision Ratio (total = 3) NV Speech Hearing NAC 637B.0396 (total = 2) NV PT NAC 640.594 (total = 3) 4.
-A speech-language pathology assistant shall not have more than three supervising speech-language pathologists per employer at one time.
-FOR REVIEW March 2024 consensus to allow 3 per employer.
+Have co ompleted 2 hours of professional development in clinical instruction/supervision; and March 2024 ASHA Supervisor Training and Preparation d.
+Share t he same employer as any speech-language pathology assistant or provisional licensee they supervise.
+Reviewed - no change.
+NV Speech Hearing NAC 637B.0396 (HAS-A) ASHA Clinical Fellow Supervision workload w record for a a.
+No moi b.
+No moi ng speech-language pathologist is responsible for determining the appropriate number of supervisees they can manage within their while maintaining the highest level of quality services provided.
+A supervising speech-language pathologist may not be the supervisor of a combined total of no more than three persons listed below at the same time: The terminal terminal transfer of the same time is the same time.
+The terminal transfer of the same time is the same time is the same time.
+The terminal transfer of supervisees they can manage within their transfer of June 2024 Reviewed + approved.
+Changed may not supervise" to "may not be the supervisor of record for" ASHA Supervision Ratio (total = 3) NV Speech Hearing NAC 637B.0396 (total = 2) NV PT NAC 640.594 (total = 3) 4.
+A speech-la nguage pathology assistant shall not have more than three supervising speech-language pathologists per employer at one time.
+June 2024 Reviewed + approved.
 ASHA Supervision Ratio (= "more than one") NV Speech Hearing NAC 637B.0396 (= 2)